 - The Taker: The part of someone’s personality that is concerned only about his or her own happiness.

 The Giver does things for others to make them happy, even if it leaves himself or herself unhappy.
 The Taker does things for himself or herself, even it it leaves others unhappy.

 If someone feels as though they’re always giving and never getting, that’s the Taker speaking.

 The Taker justifies bad behavior.
 In an argument, the Taker prevents you from seeing the other person’s perspective.
 To the Taker, his or her perspective doesn’t matter.
-That Taker is only interested in happiness, nobody else’s.
+That Taker is only interested in his or her happiness, nobody else’s.

-In positive, happy, intimate relationship, both spouses see things through the Giver’s eyes.
+In positive, happy, intimate relationships, both spouses see things through the Giver’s eyes.
 They both give to each other, and they enjoy doing so because their individual needs are met by the other.

 In a thriving relationship, the voice of the Giver is loud: “Do whatever you can to make your spouse happy and avoid anything that makes your spouse unhappy, even if it makes you unhappy.”

 In a state of conflict, the Taker is louder: “Do whatever you can to make yourself happy and avoid anything that makes you unhappy, even if it makes your spouse unhappy.”